Chinatown · Chinese · Seafood

 Trung Nguyen – Banh Mi

-I found out Banh Mi Girl’s aunt owns Trung Nguyen in Chinatown.
+I found out Banh Mi Girl’s aunt owns Trung Nguyen in Calgary’s Chinatown district.
 I used to eat here all the time, but for some reason (Thi Thi), I had forgotten about it.
 On Sunday, L and I were picking up frozen dim sum from Chuen May, so I stopped by next door to pick up some banh mi.
 Since I’m feeling celebratory, let’s listen to “Party Up” by DMX.

 Trung Nguyen is cash only.
 Trung Nguyen is on DoorDash and Skip the Dishes, but if you can, come by to pick it up.
 Better yet, call ahead of time so you don’t have to wait around.